System dynamics: Application

 Computer software is used to simulate a system dynamics model of the situation being studied.
 Running "what if" simulations to test certain policies on such a model can greatly aid in understanding how the system changes over time.
 System dynamics is very similar to systems thinking and constructs the same causal loop diagrams of systems with feedback.
 However, system dynamics typically goes further and utilises simulation to study the behaviour of systems and the impact of alternative policies.

 System dynamics has been used to investigate resource dependencies, and resulting problems, in product development.

 A system dynamics approach to macroeconomics, known as Minsky, has been developed by the economist Steve Keen.
 This has been used to successfully model world economic behaviour from the apparent stability of the Great Moderation to the 2008 financial crisis.

+More recently, initial research has begun to explore the complementary use of artificial intelligence to enhance and extend the system dynamics approach across different use cases.

 Example: Growth and decline of companies

 Causal loop diagram of a model examining the growth or decline of a life insurance company.

 The figure above is a causal loop diagram of a system dynamics model created to examine forces that may be responsible for the growth or decline of life insurance companies in the United Kingdom.
 A number of this figure's features are worth mentioning.
 The first is that the model's negative feedback loops are identified by C's, which stand for Counteracting loops.
 The second is that double slashes are used to indicate places where there is a significant delay between causes (i.e., variables at the tails of arrows) and effects (i.e., variables at the heads of arrows).
 This is a common causal loop diagramming convention in system dynamics.
 Third, is that thicker lines are used to identify the feedback loops and links that author wishes the audience to focus on.
 This is also a common system dynamics diagramming convention.
 Last, it is clear that a decision maker would find it impossible to think through the dynamic behavior inherent in the model, from inspection of the figure alone.